 The metallic blue and flashes of ‘PROTEIN’ might capture your attention, but is Weetabix Protein all talk?
 Or are there real health benefits to be had from this award-winning cereal?

-Let’s gulp down the facts.
+Let’s digest the facts.

 How are Weetabix Protein and Weetabix Original different?